msyamkumar/cs220-f21-projects/p12/README.md

 In this case, `test.py` will deduct 1 point per linter message because of bad style, and at most deduct 10 points.
-For more information about the linter as well as how to run the full linter to see all of the automatically generated advice and feedback, please check out the [linting README](https://github.com/tylerharter/cs301-projects/tree/master/linter).
+For more information about the linter as well as how to run the full linter to see all of the automatically generated advice and feedback, please check out [lab-p12](https://github.com/msyamkumar/cs220-f21-projects/tree/main/lab-p12#lint).

 # Setup

-Use the `download` function from lab-p12 to pull the data from here (**do not manually download**): https://raw.githubusercontent.com/msyamkumar/cs220-f21-projects/master/p12/rankings.json and store it in `rankings.json`.
+Use the `download` function from lab-p12 to pull the data from here (**do not manually download**): https://raw.githubusercontent.com/msyamkumar/cs220-f21-projects/main/p12/rankings.json and store it in `rankings.json`.
 Once you have created the file, create a Dataframe `rankings` from this file.

 **Warning**: Make sure your `download` function does not download the file if it already exists.
 The TAs will manually deduct points otherwise.
 Make sure you use `download` function to pull the data instead of manually download.
 Otherwise you will get a zero.